 - Northern Territory

-In the market for a used car?
-The table below features car loans with some of the lowest fixed interest rates on the market.
+In the market for a car?
+The table below features car loans with some of the lowest fixed and variable interest rates on the market.

 Is car club rego worth it?